DatabaseKPV

 Mechanism of Action

-KPV operates through a mechanism fundamentally different from most anti-inflammatory compounds: it works intracellularly rather than at the cell surface.
-While NSAIDs inhibit extracellular enzymes and biologics like TNF inhibitors work at the membrane surface, KPV enters the cell and inhibits inflammatory signaling inside the nucleus itself.
+KPV operates through a mechanism that is fundamentally different from most anti-inflammatory compounds: it works intracellularly rather than at the cell surface.
+While NSAIDs inhibit extracellular enzymes and biologics like TNF inhibitors work at the cell membrane surface, KPV enters the cell and inhibits inflammatory signaling pathways inside the nucleus.

-The primary molecular targets are NF-kB (Nuclear Factor kappa B), the master transcription factor controlling inflammatory gene expression, and the NLRP3 inflammasome, the intracellular complex responsible for cleaving IL-1beta.
-By inhibiting these two central nodes at nanomolar concentrations, KPV suppresses a broad spectrum of pro-inflammatory cytokines (TNF-alpha, IL-6, IL-1beta) while enhancing IL-10.
-The 2025 PM10 keratinocyte study added ERK/p38 MAPK inhibition and caspase-1 blockade to the confirmed mechanisms.
+The primary targets are NF-kB (Nuclear Factor kappa B), the master transcription factor controlling inflammatory gene expression, and the NLRP3 inflammasome, the intracellular multiprotein complex responsible for cleaving IL-1beta.
+By inhibiting these two central nodes of the inflammatory cascade at nanomolar concentrations, KPV suppresses a broad spectrum of pro-inflammatory cytokine production (TNF-alpha, IL-6, IL-1beta) while enhancing anti-inflammatory IL-10.
+A 2025 study (Sung et al., Tissue and Cell) confirmed that KPV additionally inhibits the ERK/p38 MAPK axis and caspase-1 activation in human keratinocytes, expanding the established NF-kB mechanism to include MAPK pathway suppression.

-The PepT1 (di/tripeptide transporter 1) uptake mechanism is KPV's most clinically distinctive property.
-PepT1 is normally expressed in the small intestine but is selectively upregulated in colonic epithelium during IBD inflammation.
-This creates a self-targeting delivery mechanism: oral KPV is preferentially transported into inflamed colonic cells, the exact cells needing treatment, while having lower uptake in non-inflamed tissue.
+A distinctive feature is the PepT1 (di/tripeptide transporter 1) uptake mechanism.
+PepT1 is a transport protein normally expressed in the small intestine that is selectively upregulated in colonic epithelium during IBD inflammation.
+This creates an elegant self-targeting delivery mechanism: KPV given orally is preferentially transported into inflamed colonic cells, the cells that need it most, while having lower uptake in non-inflamed tissue.
+This property underpins KPV's most scientifically compelling application in IBD.

 Use Case Research